-- Did you know what it was the Latin Monetary Union? - France, Belgium, Italy and Switzerland agreed in December 1865 to change their national currencies to a standard of 4.5 grams of silver (0.290 grams of gold) and make them interchangeable.
-Other countries would join later to the league. - The main function was to facilitate the trade among the members, by setting the standards by which gold and silver currency could be exchanged. - From 1873 onwards, the LMU was (de facto) on gold standard.
+- What was the Latin Monetary Union? - France, Belgium, Italy and Switzerland agreed in December 1865 to change their national currencies to a standard of 4.5 grams of silver (0.290 grams of gold) and make them interchangeable.
+Other countries would later join the league. - The main function was to facilitate trade among members, by setting the standards by which gold and silver currency could be exchanged. - From 1873 onwards, the LMU was (de facto) on gold standard.

 UNIT 4.5.
-The Ascend of Corporations.
+The Ascent of Corporations.

 4.5.
-The ascend of the Corporations.
+The ascent of the Corporations.